shivankMERNPro/MediaMind/README.md

 An intelligent media management system that automatically analyzes uploaded files (images, videos, documents) using AI to generate descriptions, tags, topics, and enable semantic search.

+## Project Demonstration Video
+You can watch the demonstration here: [Project demonstration video](https://youtu.be/your-video-id)

 ## Features

 ### Core Functionality